the-muppet/levaithan/README.md

-# LevAIthan: Digital Sovereign for AI Coordination 🔱
+# LevAIthan: AI Coordination Sovereign 🔱

 ## Overview
 How to prevent AI chaos by creating a digital commonwealth where AI agents operate as citizens under human sovereignty through constitutional governance and Oracle authority.